slinkp/practical-deep-learning-fastai/README.md

 [Paul Winkler](https://www.recurse.com/directory/5804-paul-winkler)

-I did this as part of a weekly study group that spontaneously formed at the [Recurse Center](https://www.recurse.com/).
+I did Part 1 (chapters 1-8) as part of a weekly study group that spontaneously formed at the [Recurse Center](https://www.recurse.com/).
 I highly recommend Recurse if you want a place to rekindle your excitement about programming and learn in a collaborative, encouraging environment.
 It's phenomenal.
 And free!